 And the structure of our fully convolutional network for background modeling is shown in Fig.3.

 The architectures of our proposed FCN is illustrated in Figure xx, our network contains 5 convolutional layers, 2 pool layers and a convolutional layer which have a filter size of 1*1.
 A short calculation revealed that the network output will less 10 pixels after forward calculating.
 In order to make output the same size as input, we borrowed ideas from Image semantic segmentation, which is doing zero-padding before the training.
 After the forward computing, we can get the new representation of input observation values in a new feature space.
 Then, after some thresholding calculations.
-Our experiment results show that a random initialized FCNs, trained end-to-end on feature learning can achieve the state-of-the-art without further machinery..
+Our experiment results show that a random initialized FCNs, trained end-to-end on feature learning can achieve the state-of-the-art without further machinery.

+The image sequence is reshape.
+Moreover, the image blocks

+In the experiment, we divide video into image blocks, each containing 100 frames.
+For each image block, we can obtain M*N of pixel’s historical observation sequences, where the M and N denoted the size of images.
+After a simple deformation, pixel’s historical observation sequences are transformed into pixel’s observation patches.
+In training process, we take only one image block to generate the observation patches as our training sample set.
+Since most of the videos in dataset2014 contain over 1000 frames with groundtruth,

 E XPERIMENTAL R ESULTS

-sectionseverally challenging, such as and so oningForwith the algorithms
+In this section, we ran comprehensive experiments to evaluate the performance of the proposed approach on the CDnet 2014 benchmark and CAMO-UOW.
+The CDnet is the largest dataset for background subtraction so far as we are aware, containing 11 categories with several complexly challenging scenes, such as Dynamic Background, Camera Jitter, Shadow, Night Videos, PTZ and so on.
+The CAMO-UOW is another challenging benchmark which contains 10 high resolution videos.
+For each video, one or two persons appear in the scene with the clothes in the similar color as the background.

+The proposed approach is compared with several existing traditional state-of-the-art background subtraction algorithms, including the IUTIS-5[], the SuBSENSE[], the WeSamBE[], sharable GMM, the SharedModel[], word-dictionaries-based method[] and PAWCS[], the SemanticBGS[], the AAPSA[], etc. Moreover, two deep learning based algorithms are also compared with the proposed approach, which include DeepBS[], and DBMF[].
+All the results of compared algorithms are provided by authors.

+During the comparison, the F-measure(Fm) has been used for evaluation.
+The Fm is a general international standard in background subtraction which measures the segmentation accuracy by considering both the recall and the precision.
+The definition of Fm is shown as follows:

-D Fm= 2·precision·recall precision+recall =2TP2TP+FN+FP, (x)
+Fm= 2·precision·recall precision+recall =2TP2TP+FN+FP, (x)

 Where TP, FP, and FN are true positives, false positives, and false negatives respectively, computed in pixels of all test frames for each video.